The cost of equipment can be a staggering expense for any business, both in upfront purchases and ongoing maintenance.

 >> Compare Quotes

-With more than 5,000 banking locations across the country, Wells Fargo is one of the most recognizable names in the financial industry.
+Wells Fargo is one of the most recognizable names in the financial industry.
 While most consumers probably know Wells Fargo as a bank, the company also offers business equipment leasing to small and large business owners—and a fairly good one to boot.

 Interest rates start at 6.25%, and there are no fees or prepayment penalties with a Wells Fargo business equipment lease.
 Unfortunately, the most competitive interest rates are reserved for borrowers who also maintain a business checking account with Wells Fargo.
 Businesses must also lease a minimum of $35,000.
 The length of loans range from 12 months to 84 months.